anh-tq-huynh/CustomGPT/README.md

 # CustomGPT
-Chatbot connected to ChatGPT4.0 using API
+A chatbot that returns ChatGPT4.0 's responses using REST API